mm-nasr/ros2_ibmcloud/README.md

 ### a) Docker files?

 Docker files are a form of containers that can run separate from your system, this way, you can set-up potentially hundreds of different projects without affecting one another.
 You can even set-up different versions of Linux on one machine, without the need for virtual machine.
-Docker files have an advantage of saving space and only utilizing your system resources when in use.
+Docker files have an advantage of saving space and only utilizing your system resources when running.
 In addition, dockers are versatile and transferable.
-They contain all the required pre-requisites to run separately, meaning that you can easily use a docker file for a specific system or service without any other setup!
+They contain all the required pre-requisites to run separately, meaning that you can easily use a docker file for a specific system or service without any cubersome steps!

 Excited yet?
-Let's start off by installing docker to your system by following the following tutorial.
+Let's start off by installing docker to your system by following the following [link](https://docs.docker.com/get-docker/).
 From the tutorial, you should have done some sanity checks to make sure docker is properly set-up.
 Just in case, however, let's run the following command once again that uses the hello-world docker image:
 ```
 $ sudo docker run hello-world